akash02ab/dsa/Tree/verticalSum.md

 4. return `hash` table

-5. print the sum of nodes according to their *horizontal distance*
+5. print the vertical sum of nodes according to their *horizontal distance*

 <br>